gauravleo40/Data-Science-Content-for-beginners/Python Programming/08 Tuples as data structures.md

 ```
 ---

-# 5. Wrapping up: When tuples work well—and when they don’t
+# 5. Wrapping up: When tuples work well and when they don’t

 Now that you’ve explored how tuples are created, how you can access data within them, and how they behave, let’s take a step back and reflect on the bigger picture.

 Tuples are one of Python’s most important data structures, but they’re not always the right tool for the job.
-Understanding both their **strengths** and **limitations** will help you decide when to use them—and when you might need something more flexible.
+Understanding both their **strengths** and **limitations** will help you decide when to use them and when you might need something more flexible.

 ---